KevinIsAProfessional/AIS/README.md

 These files are used to train the Machine Learning model.
 They require GEE covariate assets for each year in your interest range, and a GEE asset of thinned presence/absence data.\
 When this step is done, you will have a collection of .csv files in the folder specified by TRAININGDATA in aisconfig.ini.
 The files are named `2002.csv`, `2003.csv`, etc for each year in your interest range.\
-To generate training data, set variables in aisconfig.ini and run `./make_training_data.py`
+To generate training data, set variables in aisconfig.ini and run `./training_data.py`

 NOTES:
 * The program will overwrite any files in the given folder that share the name of the file being exported.
 * If your presence/absence asset does not contain any points for a given year, it will display a warning and skip that year.
-* (8/2/2021) The only state currently supported is Montana.

 #### Make Testing Data: ./testing_data.py
 Required config variables:\